 Since there are a number of possible causes for software failures, some basic troubleshooting is required in order to identify the reason for a particular issue.
 Please follow all of the recommendations in this article in order and do not skip any steps.
 When followed correctly, these instructions resolve almost all issues with Chief Architect software crashing on a Microsoft Windows computer.

-STEP 1 - Verify System Requirements
+Step 1 - Verify System Requirements

-Please note that running in an emulator, or virtual machine environment, such as Parallels, VirtualBox, or VMWare Fusion is NOT supported for any version.
+Please note that running in an emulator, or virtual machine environment, such as Hyper-V, VMWare, Parallels, or VirtualBox is not supported.

 If your computer does not meet the minimum system requirements for your version, then you should consider installing on an alternate system that does meet, or exceeds, the requirements.